University of Reading cookie policy

 How do they work?

-Each stripe represents the average temperature for a single year, relative to the average temperature over the period as a whole.
+Each stripe represents the average temperature for a single year, relative to the average temperature over the period from 1961 to 2010.
 Shades of blue indicate cooler-than-average years, while red shows years that were hotter than average.
-The stark band of deep red stripes on the right-hand side of the graphic show the rapid heating of our planet in recent decades.
+The stark band of deep red stripes on the right-hand side of the graphic shows the rapid heating of our planet in recent decades.

 Start the conversation